A warm wind washed over me as I stepped into the floodlit taxi rank of Marrakesh airport. We approached the man who seemed to be in charge.

 Sam had traced back and joined us.
 She wolfed down the bar and slowly regained some lucidity.
 Checking everyone was fit to continue, we persisted up the valley and the refuge finally emerged through the gloom.
 We approached the entrance wearily.

 There is a kind of relief you can only feel finding sanctuary, after teetering on the brink of mental and physical collapse.
-Staggering into the porch of the refuge I let out a gasp and sank to the stony floor in an ecstatic sprawl.
+Staggering into the porch of the refuge I let out a gasp and sank to the floor in ecstasy.
 What I had thought would be a gentle hike, a warm up for the dangerous climb ahead, had transmogrified into a hellish slog that had drained most of my reserves.
 After recuperating for a few minutes, I dragged myself up.
 Lurching over to the doorway, I pounded three times on the front door.